himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

 <a href="../../img/posts/trading-mbp16-for-m1air/trade-in-value.png"><img alt="Current trade-in-value" src="../../img/posts/trading-mbp16-for-m1air/trade-in-value.png" style="max-width: 100%;"/></a>
 <div class="caption">I knew my trade-in value would only get worse, and I didn't *need* to wait for the new 16" Pro to come out</div>

-Eventually, I decided to do the trade-in.
-My reasons were mainly that:
+Eventually, I decided to make the trade-in.
+My main reasons were:

-1. The current trade in price would cover the price of the "higher end" M1 Macbook Air, and I would only have to pay tax and for any other updgrades I wanted to make.
+1. The current trade-in price would cover the price of the "higher end" M1 Macbook Air, and I would only have to pay tax and for any other updgrades I wanted to make.

-2. With that said, I knew I was m slowly getting less and less value for my MBP.
-I figured once the M1 16" MBP was released, the value for mine would plummet.
+2. I knew I would slowly get less and less value for my MBP.
+I figured once a new 16" MBP was released, the value for mine would likely plummet.

-So I ordered the air, but bumped up a few specs so it matched my mbp's 16GB RAM and 512GB ssd.
-If I was going to be be "downgrading" from a mbp to an air, I at least wanted to keep the same amount of RAM and storage that I had before.
-It took almost a month to arrive, but now it's here, and I'm shipping up the MBP to send back.
+So I ordered the higher tier air ( with 8gpu cores + 512GB of storage), and bumped up the ram to 16GB.
+If I was going to be be "downgrading" from a MBP to an air, I wanted to at least keep the same amount of RAM and storage that I had before.
+It took almost a month to arrive, but now it's here, and I'm packing up the MBP to send back.

-I need this *secondary computer* to function as my portable laptop, and my only Mac.
-I think the m1 air will fill all of these roles amazingly.
+I need this secondary computer to function as my portable laptop, and (physica) only Mac.
+I think the m1 air will fill both of these roles extremely well.
 If I needed a laptop to be my *main* machine...
-I would probably keep the MBP and wait for the newer Apple Silicon version to be released, and upgrade then.
+I would probably keep the MBP and upgrade after a newer Apple Silicon version is released.

 ## Conclusion

 <a href="../../img/posts/trading-mbp16-for-m1air/mbp16.jpeg"><img alt="My mbp." src="../../img/posts/trading-mbp16-for-m1air/mbp16.jpeg" style="max-width: 100%;"/></a>
 <div class="caption">My old 16" MacBook Pro</div>

-The 2019 16" MacBook Pro was and still is an amazing machine, and I will miss it.
-Ultimately though, it was the combination of the M1 macs being *very* good, and the fact that a *good* air-like laptop actually fit my use case better is what finalized this decision.
+The 2019 16" MacBook Pro was and still is an amazing machine.
+I *will* miss it.
+Ultimately though, a combination of the M1 Macs being *very* good, and the fact that a smaller, thin, and light laptop fit my use case best, finalized my decision to switch.